wuxiangzhou2010/wuxiangzhou2010.github.io/_posts/2018-05-10-Linux-kernel-learning-note.markdown

   a logical address consists of two parts: a `segment identifier` and an `offset` that specifies the relative address within the segment.

-  - segment idenfitier --> 16bits --> segmetn selector
+  - segment idenfitier --> 16bits --> segment selector
   - offset --> 32bits

     segmentation registers